-Before a Lease can be negotiated and signed, Town Meeting has to approve the lease of the land and adopt the Zoning By-Law amendment.
-Town Meeting will be held on Wednesday, November 13, 2019.
+Before a Lease can be negotiated and signed.
+Town Meeting has to approve the lease of the land and adopt the Zoning By-Law amendment.
+Town Meeting will be held on Wednesday, June 1, 2020.
 Once Town Meeting has completed its business, the Lease can be negotiated and signed.
-The selected respondent will then meet with the Lease Oversight Committee to finalize a construction schedule.
-After the Lease is signed. the selected respondent will be able to apply for Design and Site Plan Review (DSPR) from the Planning Board (see Appendix G).
+The selected respondent will then meet with the Lease Oversight Committee (see Section 3.8, Lease Oversight Committee) to finalize a construction schedule.
+After the Lease is signed, the selected respondent will be able to apply for Design and Site Plan Review (DSPR) from the Planning Board (see Appendix G).
 The DSPR process can take approximately 6-9 months depending on the public input and the ability of the selected respondent to respond to the Planning Board and public.
 Once the DSPR process is complete, the selected respondent can apply for a building permit and other necessary permits as outlined in Section 2.6 of this RFP.
-However, before a permit can be issued, the selected respondent must conducted a Zero Net Energy Life Cycle Cost Analysis with review and input from the Town's Energy Committee.
+Furthermore, before a permit can be issued, the selected respondent must conduct a Zero Net Energy Life Cycle Cost Analysis with review and input from the Town's Energy Committee.
 This will ensure that the best construction methods and highest efficiency equipment is used for the Facility.
-Once the Facility is complete and the selected respondent has obtained the necessary sign-offs from the various Town departments, a Certificate of Occupancy can be issued.
+Once the Facility is complete and the selected respondent has obtained the necessary signoffs from the various Town departments, a Certificate of Occupancy can be issued.